Dear readers of ADxS.org, please forgive the disruption.

 • Thereby self-regulation circle

-• Anxiolytic (anxiety relieving)
+• Anxiolytic (anxiety-relieving)

-• Regulation of oxytocin-producing neurons
+• Regulation of oxytocin-producing nerve cells

 • Stimulation of myelination in the brain

-2.5.
-The inzertohypthalamic system
+2.6.
+The inzertohypothalamic system

 1. Rensing, Koch, Rippe, Rippe (2006): Der Mensch im Stress; Psyche, Körper, Moleküle, Kapitel 4: neurobiologische Grundlagen von Stressreaktionen, Seite 89